 Your baby’s daytime naps should be further decreasing to around 2 ½ hours a day over two nap periods.
 They should still be sleeping 11 hours at night.

 Of course, these are all ideal world scenarios.
 We know that every baby is different, with different needs – just because your child isn’t meeting these milestones exactly, doesn’t mean he or she has a problem.

 5. Newborn baby sleep tips: Sleep-deprived parents edition

 We know that when your newborn baby’s not sleeping, sleep deprivation can feel isolating, but as much as we’d love to give you the secret to getting your baby to sleep – there’s no silver bullet.
 But what we can do is share a few tips that may just help alleviate some of the strain:

 Agreeing beforehand how you will share the load at night can be a helpful way to avoid any 4 am arguments.
 For instance, depending on how your baby is fed, you may try alternating nights (i.e, one of you ‘does’ the whole night, so the other can sleep through, and then swap.)

 Create a dark, relaxing space to try and help your baby sleep.
 Blackout blinds are invaluable for helping with daytime naps and look into relaxing sounds to play such as white noise or natural soundscapes.
 Not only can these help relax both baby and you, but they can ‘signal’ sleep-time, which can be helpful.

 Establish a routine

-The most important thing to do however is hang in there and don’t feel that you are doing anything wrong.
+When it comes to sleeping and babies, the most important thing to do is hang in there and don’t feel that you are doing anything wrong.
 All babies (and parents) go through this and it will settle down eventually.
-And for more advice on the newborn-sleep stage, check out our range of articles such as tips on how to swaddle a baby, plus our guide on how much sleep a baby needs.
+We hope, for now, that these newborn baby sleep tips help and that you can enjoy fewer disturbed nights in the future.